 We recognize that recovery occurs on many levels.
-In order for a person to fully emerge from the vicious cycle of addiction and be protected against relapse, they must receive treatment that addresses their physical, mental, emotional and even spiritual health needs.
+In order for a person to fully emerge from the vicious cycle of addiction and be protected against relapse, they must receive treatment that addresses their physical, mental, emotional, and even spiritual health needs.

-The Dangers Of Unsupervised Detox
+The Dangers Of Unsupervised Drug Detox

-Detox Under Our Compassionate Care
+Detox From Drugs Under Our Compassionate Care

 Due to the strain that the chemical components of the drugs or alcohol placed on you, some of your body’s delicate systems are not processing correctly.
 When you use these substances, your body’s physiology and neurochemistry are altered.
 In the latter case, your brain’s very chemistry has changed.
 Certain neurotransmitters, important chemical messengers within your brain, have adapted to the influx of the drug within your system.